 - Free practice on demo-account; no risk nor commitment.
 Proper demo practice develops a skill base in a couple of months.

-- Could begin with only a few hundreds (split into many trades).
+- Could begin with only few hundreds (split into many trades).
 Withdrawals at anytime.
 Only the original investment can be lost.

 - Money transfers are simple, fees are low, technical aspect is user-friendly.
-Business degree or financial experience is not required.
+Business degree or financial experience not required.

 - Several English forums and many sites with professional in-depth analysis.
 Also plenty of scam systems promising “glorious” returns.

-Basic forex trade example
+Basic Forex trade example

-The purpose of the pictures and step-by-step description below is just to demonstrate forex’s basic analysis, use of strategy and potential profit possibility.
+The purpose of the pictures and step-by-step description below is just to demonstrate Forex’s basic analysis, use of strategy and potential profit possibility.
 Do not get confused nor try to fully understand and start trading right away – all the terms and principles will be thoroughly explained in the further parts of this website.
-Generally speaking, the idea of every forex strategy is to find high win-probability situations and avoid the higher risk & lower reward spots.
+Generally speaking, the idea of every Forex strategy is to find high win-probability situations and to avoid the higher risk & lower reward spots.
 Order (buy or sell) is placed only when all the conditions of a chosen strategy are made; simple and logical.

 Below is the setup traded a while ago on USD/CAD pair.
-Chart1 is on Daily-timeframe and its last blue bar/candlestick represents period of one day.
+Chart1 is on Daily-timeframe with its last blue bar/candlestick representing a one day period.
 For the analysis, blue line (trendline) is drawn on chart and the yellow curve (Moving Average indicator) is added.
 From the chart it is evident, that the price has previously stopped twice at the similar spot (blue and yellow), at so called support-level, and went up after that.
 It is probable, that the situation (price action) will repeat itself.
 Chart2 is this same Daily-candle zoomed into more precise timeframe, where one candlestick is only 15 minutes.
 On this chart it is more evident, how the price goes up from a blue trendline, as anticipated.
 Chart3 has the same setup, but the price’s upward move is verified by extra indicators: Pivots, Stochastic and Heiken Ashi, which alters the colors of candlesticks.
 Strategy’s conditions are met on Chart3’s (marked with yellow arrow) and trader opens a buy order.
 Usually, the routine use of strategy’s conditions is enough, but when larger timeframe points towards the same outcome, the probability is even higher.
-In a simplified strategy the “pinbar” candlestick formation on the support-level of Chart2 justifies a trade itself – without any extra indicators.
+In a simplified strategy, the “pinbar” candlestick formation on the support-level of Chart2 justifies a trade itself – without any extra indicators.